DenverSherman/COVID-and-the-2020-US-Election/README.md

 Our desired outcome for the model was Winning Party, Dem or Rep.

-We dropped the state, county, cate, Fips, total_population, latitude, and longitude fields to see if in order to prevent overfitting the model.
+We dropped the state, county, cate, Fips, total_population, latitude, and longitude fields to see if to prevent overfitting the model.

 The fields we used can be seen below: